taurusites/taurusites/README.md

 - 👋 Hi, I’m @taurusites
-- 👀 I’m interested in ...React, Laravel and Clrity for now
+- 👀 I’m interested in ...React, Laravel and Clarity for now
 - 🌱 I’m currently learning ...React
 - 💞️ I’m looking to collaborate on ...nothing right now
 - 📫 How to reach me ...